Operations Assistant: Job Description & Requirements

 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of business operations specialists, such as operations assistants, was projected to increase by about 18% between 2010 and 2020.
-The median annual salary earned by such specialists was reported as $65,120 in May 2012 by the same source.
-Workers employed by petroleum and coal manufacturers, agriculture and mining machine makers, and pharmaceutical companies earned the most money, averaging $90,790 or more a year.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of all other business operations specialists, including operations assistants, was projected to increase by about 7% from 2012-2022.
+The median annual salary earned by these careers was reported as $66,090 in May 2013 by the same source.
+Workers employed by the petroleum industry earned the most money, averaging $105,340 a year.
+The top paying state for this career field is Washington, D.C., with workers averaging $91,970 annually.

 Related to Operations Assistant: Job Description & Requirements